codymaniac/specripper/DOCKER_DEPLOYMENT_GUIDE.md

 2.  **Access the Application**: Open a web browser on your CentOS 9 machine and navigate to:
     **[http://localhost:9002](http://localhost:9002)**

 The SpecRipper application should now be running.
+You can now use it to upload your PDF and download the final `chunks.json` file.

 ### How to Stop the Application